BahuMan/MultiPong/README.md

 ### Todo

-* option to host or join game
-* listen to "player joined" events
 * based on #players joined, create playing field dynamically and assign player positions
+* set rotation of paddle correctly
+* only our "own" paddle should listen to keyinput, all others should receive updates via GoE protocol
 * sync positions over GoE protocol